• Project status: Active

 Why do we need the SENTINEL Study?

-sentinel logo gif 400x128Sepsis is the leading cause of early childhood death worldwide, with an estimated 4 million children dying from this final common pathway for severe infections every year.
+Sepsis is the leading cause of early childhood death worldwide, with an estimated 4 million children dying from this final common pathway for severe infections every year.

 The burden of disease in Australia and New Zealand is unknown, including mortality, duration of hospitalisation, requirement for intensive care and organ support therapies, and long-term functional outcome in sepsis survivors.
-Early markers of severe disease and predictors of poor outcome in childhood sepsis are unknown.
+Early markers of severe disease and predictors of poor outcomes in childhood sepsis are unknown.

 Sepsis-related hospital costs are estimated at $4 billion per annum for children and $12 billion per annum for adults in the United States.
 The cost of hospitalisation for children with sepsis in Australia and New Zealand is unknown.